-As the regulator begins to crack down, asset managers are seeking straightforward and scalable solutions that can ease the requirements of compliance and help asset managers not only meet their obligations, but effectively plan for future regulation change.
+As the regulator begins to crack down, asset managers and regulated financial firms are seeking straightforward and scalable solutions that can ease the requirements of compliance and help not only meet their EMIR reporting obligations, but effectively plan for future regulation change.

-In this Investment Week article, Matt Smith, CEO of SteelEye, discusses the challenges firms have faced with regard to their derivative transparency requirements and outlines how firms can better approach their EMIR compliance.
+In this article, Matt Smith, CEO of SteelEye, discusses the EMIR reporting challenges firms have faced with regard to their derivative transparency requirements and outlines how firms can better approach their EMIR reporting.

 Measures taken to achieve this goal include clearing all standardised OTC derivatives contracts through central counterparties (CCPs) and OTC derivatives contracts being reported to trade repositories.

-But as recent as June this year, the EMIR regulation has been revisited by the EU and updated to create the ‘EMIR Refit’ or ‘EMIR 2.1’ as it is colloquially known, presenting a new set of challenges asset managers need to address.
+But as recent as June 2019, the EMIR regulation was revisited by the EU and updated to create the ‘EMIR Refit’ or ‘EMIR 2.1’ as it is colloquially known, presenting a new set of challenges asset managers need to address.

 The most significant alteration is the redefinition of ‘financial counterparty’ i.e. those who must report their trade derivative transactions.
 The previous iteration of EMIR treated most alternative investment funds as non-financial counterparties or equivalent third-country entities.